CompassionateITWEBDEV/serenity-bb/CALL_SETUP.md

 - All calls are peer-to-peer (WebRTC)
 - No call data is stored on servers
 - Call history only stores metadata (no recordings)
-- RLS policies ensure users only see their own call history
+- RLS policies ensure users only see the

+ir own call history